Warsaw, Poland

 When we asked people living in Warsaw about club and activities where newcomers can meet others, they responded:

 "Expats in Warsaw often join clubs and activities such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals in the area," wrote a member in Warsaw.
+This can be a great way to connect with other expats and locals in the area," said one expat in Warsaw.

 What should I bring when moving to Warsaw?